lukeoliveira1/realtime-chat/README.md

 # Real-time Chat Application

-This is a real-time chat application built with Next.js, Express, Socket.io, and RabbitMQ.
+This is a real-time chat application built with Next.js, Express, Socket.io, and Redis.

 ## Technologies Used

 - **Next.js**: For building the user interface
 - **Express**: For handling the server-side logic
 - **Socket.io**: For real-time WebSocket communication
-- **RabbitMQ**: For message queuing and reliable communication
+- **Redis**: For message queuing and reliable communication

 ## Installation